jayllo-c/tp/docs/UserGuide.md

 **Important:**<br>

 * The file path should be **absolute**.
 * This command will only import persons' particulars.
-To import exam scores, take a look at [importExamScores](#importing-exam-scores-from-a-csv-file--importexam).
+To import exam scores, take a look at [`importExamScores`](#importing-exam-scores-from-a-csv-file--importexamscores).

 </box>

-**Example:**
+**Example:** `import i/C:/Users/alk/Downloads/avengersassemble.csv`

-`import i/C:/Users/alk/Downloads/avengersassemble.csv` imports the data from the CSV file located at `C:/Users/alk/Downloads/avengersassemble.csv`.
+imports the data from the CSV file located at `C:/Users/alk/Downloads/avengersassemble.csv`.

 You will see this message once you successfully imported the data, with the app showing the details of the imported persons: